Matt Orr

-Matthew Elliot Wing Kai Chin Orr (安永佳; born 1 January 1997) is a Hong Kong professional footballer who currently plays as a forward for Chinese Super League club Shenzhen Peng City and the Hong Kong national team.
+Matthew Elliot Wing Kai Chin Orr (安永佳; born 1 January 1997) is a Hong Kong professional footballer who currently plays as a forward for China Super League club Shanghai Port and the Hong Kong national team.

+Club career

-Amateur career
+Early career

 Orr joined Kitchee's academy at 11 years old.
 He enrolled into the IMG Academy three years later in order to further his football education, although he continued to return to Hong Kong every summer to train with Kitchee.

 In 2016, Orr chose to play collegiately for San Francisco where he was named to the WCC All-Freshman team.
 In 2017, he was an integral part of the Dons team that won the West Coast Conference.

 In January 2019, he transferred to Syracuse for his senior season.

-Professional career

 Kitchee

-On 3 July 2019, Kitchee announced an agreement for Orr to join in the second-half of the season.
+On 3 July 2019, Kitchee announced an agreement for Orr to join in the second half of the season.
 On 27 December 2019, Orr returned to Hong Kong, signing a contract with his boyhood club Kitchee.

 He made his professional debut on 11 February 2020 in a Sapling Cup match against Rangers.
 Matthew scored his first Hong Kong Premier League goal in a 2–2 draw against Lee Man on 22 November 2020.

 On 20 August 2022, Orr departed Kitchee.

 Guangxi Pingguo Haliao

 After two years with Kitchee, Orr joined China League One club Guangxi Pingguo Haliao.

-On 22 July 2023, Orr became the top scorer in the club's history with 14 goals when he scored a brace in a 2-0 victory against Jiangxi Lushan.
+On 22 July 2023, Orr became the top scorer in the club's history with 14 goals when he scored a brace in a 2–0 victory against Jiangxi Lushan.